quentinemusee/HotClick/README.md

 # HotClick
-A simple Hotkey software to bing hotkeys to click.
+A simple Hotkey software to bind hotkeys to click on screen.